 Although the U.K. has had the Fair Pay Act in place since 1970, a gender wage gap persists there, and businesses are under increased pressure to rectify it.
 Recently, the U.K. government has required businesses to submit information about their wage gaps to a government website and threatened sanctions for businesses that do not comply.
 As of December 29, 2017, only 5% of businesses had supplied the information.

-Best practise: Stop asking about salary history in all locations
+Best practice: Stop asking about salary history in all locations

 Whether your business is located in a jurisdiction that has passed pay equity laws or salary history bans, employers need to get ready for this type of legislation.
 It is likely that these laws will be enacted more widely in the future as more governments get serious about closing the gender wage gap.

-Furthermore, if your business operates in multiple locations, you’ll still need to conduct fair, equitable recruiting and hiring practises across the entire organisation.
+Furthermore, if your business operates in multiple locations, you’ll still need to conduct fair, equitable recruiting and hiring practices across the entire organization.
 The growing trend for remote employees also complicates an HR department’s compliance picture when it comes to salary history bans.
-For all of these reasons, the best practise going forward will probably be to eliminate salary history questions from your talent acquisition process.
+For all of these reasons, the best practice going forward will probably be to eliminate salary history questions from your talent acquisition process.

 Next steps for employers

-Asure Software’s Talent Management solutions can help your organisation standardise acquisition programmes to ensure a consistent, compliant recruiting and hiring process.
+Asure Software’s Talent Management solutions can help your organization standardize acquisition programs to ensure a consistent, compliant recruiting and hiring process.